rercek/Q_sensor-review/README.md

 ![DS18B20 Temperature Range](./images/DS18B20%20Temperature%20Range.png)

-As shown in the next figure, the range of the 3 other temperature sensors is around 1.2°C (75%) which is in accordance with the accuracy of these devices.
+As shown in the next figure, the range of the 3 other temperature sensors is around 1.2°C (75%) which is in accordance with the accuracy of these devices (see description given for these [devices or sensors](#other-devices)).

 ![Other sensors Temperature Range](./images/Other%20sensors%20Temperature%20Range.png)